 If you are going to spend a whole day railfanning then although they are more expensive I recommend using paper One Day Travelcard (ODTC) tickets.
 These can be used on almost ALL of London's trains (except Heathrow Express / Connect to and from Heathrow Airport or the SouthEastern High Speed service between St Pancras and Stratford International) as well as most of London's buses and trams and once you have your paper ticket you are completely free to travel wherever you wish (within the zones in which it is valid) safe in the knowledge that you will not be forced into paying anything extra.
 The advantage of using paper tickets is that there are no time limits on how long your journey takes - so you can stop at stations and watch trains without also watching the time.
-These tickets can be bought from virtually all stations, but not at Ticket Stops.
+These tickets can be bought from virtually all railway station and Tramlink ticket machines, but not at Ticket Stops.
 (Newsagents, etc.,) Note that in London tickets are always based upon a calendar day, and expire at 4:29am the next morning - this allows you to use night buses as well.

 On Monday - Fridays an off-peak ODTC can only be used after 09.30.
 If you wish to go railfannning before this time then you must have a 'peak' ticket - which is more expensive.

 At weekends and bank / public holidays off-peak tickets can be used all day.

 DANGER!
 Beware Electronic Ticketing Journey Time Limits